achyut2007/BankManagementSystem/README.md

 4. Choose **4 (Transfer)** to move funds between two accounts and confirm both balances update.
 5. Choose **6 (View Transaction History)** to confirm every operation was logged.
 6. Choose **8 (Save & Exit)**, then relaunch the app — your accounts and balances should still be there.

-A detailed manual test log (8 scenarios covering both success and failure paths) is included in the project report (`Bank_Simulator_Project_Report.pdf`).

-## Screenshots

-See the **Screenshots / Results** section of the project report for full console output, including account creation, transfers, transaction history, and exception handling in action.

-## Author

-Built as a course project (VITyarthi — Build Your Own Project).